 - You are at least 59½ years old.

-- Your withdrawal of up to $10,000 (lifetime limit) is applied to a first-time home purchase.
+- Your withdrawal is applied to a first-time home purchase.
+Such withdrawals have a lifetime limit of $10,000, provided you do not meet any of the other qualifying events listed here.
 (You may qualify for the "first-time home purchase" if you have not owned a home for at least two years before the date on the purchase contract or the date when construction started.
 You, your spouse, or a descendant or ancestor of either may qualify as the buyer.)

 - The withdrawal is made to a beneficiary or to your estate as a result of your death.